 9. I obsess over certain topics.
 Examples: insects, flowers, plants, trees, animals (in other words, pretty much anything in the natural world); religion; life; philosophy; psychology; photography; art.
 I’m a “Jack of all trades, master of none.”
 But try to get me to take an interest in something I have no interest in and forget it.
 My eyes gloss over, and I’m lost in my imagination in seconds.

-11. David and I have 4 cats.
-Yeah, I know, that’s A LOT of cats; but they keep us entertained and love us unconditionally.
-I sometimes believe that we are more their pets than the other way around.
-Above all else, we are a family.
+11. I’m very much a cat person.
+I share my life with 4 cats.
+Yeah, I know, that’s A LOT of cats; but they keep me entertained and love unconditionally.
+I sometimes believe that I am more their pet than the other way around.
+Above all else, they are a family.

 Rest in peace, Dasha — September 2006 – January 11, 2016.
 All my love.